let4be/crusty-core/README.md

 ### Install

-for now simply add this to your `Cargo.toml`
+Simply add this to your `Cargo.toml`
 ```
 [dependencies]
 crusty-core = "~0.2.1"